 In Somatic Experiencing, the focus is on facilitating the discharge of the energy mobilized for fight or flight and turn off this ‘threat alarm’ that often causes severe dysregulation.

-Unlike traditional therapeutic models, SE places a profound emphasis on the body's role in storing and discharging traumatic stress.
+Unlike traditional therapeutic models, SE places a profound emphasis on the body's role in storing and discharging the energy mobilized during traumatic events.

 This approach enables individuals to navigate patterns of fight, flight, or freeze, unlocking the body's natural capacity to release, recover, and become more resilient after single-time traumatic experiences.